Do positive self-affirmations work? If you’re used to feeling negative about yourself, you’re probably also used to talking negatively to yourself.

 My work brings me enjoyment and helps me become the person I want to be.

-My confidence grows every day.
+My self-esteem grows every day.
 No one and nothing can hold me back.

 I bring compassion, empathy, and kindness to others.